 Accountability Works® took Marissa from being a lets see what the day brings type of woman to someone who not only embraced but created structure on her own terms.
-A Duke University certified integrative health coach and behavioral change specialist, Marissa bypassed the healthcare industry and moved into online business working with top names in PR.
+A Duke University certified integrative health coach and behavioral change specialist, Marissa bypassed the healthcare industry and moved into online business working with top online coaching and consulting businesses.
 Marissa joined Accountability Works® and used it to launch her WANA® podcast, improve her financial and physical wellbeing, and realized she’d found the venue she’d been looking for to do her work.
 As a Thrive Global contributor you can read more about Marissa’s approach to mindfulness and behavioral change here.

 What began as coaching together turned into a meeting of the minds and partnership.

 Process meets Presence.

 Together we are redefining Accountability as an Act of Mindfulness.